A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Introduction

-Prior work has attempted to model interestingness for AMD systems; however, such systems like Graffiti \cite{Colton1999AutomaticCF}, AM \cite{COLTON2000351, Lenat1976AMAA}, HR \cite{Colton1999AutomaticCF, COLTON2000351}, and GT \cite{epstein1987} rely on hundreds of hand-coded heuristics to guide conjecture generation and theorem proving, limiting scalability.
-Recent work has introduced complementary approaches that structure mathematical statements to yield conjectures provable through domain expertise, but lack heuristics to guide search based on human notions of interestingness \cite{mishra2023mathematicalconjecturegenerationusing}.
+Classical work in AMD modeled interestingness using hand-coded heuristics to guide conjecture generation and theorem proving---often hundreds of them, limiting scalability~\cite{Colton1999AutomaticCF, COLTON2000351, Lenat1976AMAA, Colton1999AutomaticCF, epstein1987} .
+Recent work has introduced complementary approaches that structure mathematical statements to yield conjectures provable through domain expertise, but lack heuristics to guide search based on human notions of interestingness~\cite{mishra2023mathematicalconjecturegenerationusing}.
+Other work has also explored evolutionary search to find symbolic interestingness evaluators that lead to human-written statements being rediscovered~\cite{tsoukalas2025learninginterestingnessautomatedmathematical}.
 The ability for LLMs and LRMs to operate more freely over language text (e.g., informal natural language problem descriptions) opens up new possibilities for flexible modeling of problem interestingness.
-This makes a new top-down approach possible---instead of manually specifying heuristics, we can directly measure how well LLMs capture human perceptions of interestingness, and use this to identify and address gaps.
+This makes a new approach possible---instead of manually specifying heuristics, we can directly measure how well LLMs capture human perceptions of interestingness, and use this to identify and address gaps.\looseness-1

-Our work takes a step in this direction, conducting an initial study comparing LLMs and LRMs to human judgments of mathematics problem interestingness.
-Specifically, we contribute:

-\begin{itemize} \item Two new datasets of people's interestingness.
-111 participants spanned a range of mathematical experience, from adults with high-school and/or college-level math experience to IMO participants, and judged problems of varied difficulty, resulting in 822 judgments. \item An evaluation of 12 language models (7 LLMs and 5 LRMs) across 5 families and compare how models' judgments of problem interestignness---and assessment of what factors ought to make a problem interesting (or uninteresting)---align with people. \end{itemize}